alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 **Individual Taxable Account**

 Alpaca Securities LLC supports individual taxable brokerage accounts.
 At this time, we do not support retirement accounts.
-For a more formal overview, please see the [sign up page of the Alpaca Securities FAQ](https://support.alpaca.markets/hc/en-us/sections/360001817852-Account-Sign-Up).

 {{< hash-link business>}}
 **Business Account**